Blasphemous Thoughts and Unforgivable Sin: A Hell Of Fear

-I began to recover only after I stumbled across the notion of universalism on the internet.
+I began to recover only after I stumbled across the notion of Christian Universalism on the internet.
 I discovered that from the very dawn of Christianity all the way up until now, many, many eminent and astute leaders in the faith have professed a belief which is heard of by relatively few today, and accepted by even fewer.
 The belief: God is such that He will send no human being to suffer in eternal torment.
 Hell exists only to chasten souls until they repent, and thus are fit for reconciliation with God.
 I was initially extremely wary of this doctrine.
 I had been programmed my entire life to run in terror from anything that sounded so “heretical”.
 It seemed that heresy, after all, was one of the surest ways to land yourself in eternal hell.
 But I studied universalism deeply, for months.
 I was shocked to find so many scriptures and spiritual teachers which all pointed to the truth of it.
 Also, I was desperate.
 My sanity, my very life, depended on the truth of what I was reading: that God truly is good and merciful.
 I was like a drowning man: when a ship comes along to rescue him, he sees little alternative to climbing aboard.

 Thankfully, the ship I climbed onto turned out to be sure and steady.
 By the grace of God, I am being born safely to land.
 Today I am completely free from my hell of fear and from all the blasphemous thoughts.
 This kind of release seemed completely impossible during those months of torture.
 The Holy Spirit is the spirit of perfect Love.
-The religious leaders in Christ’s time were willfully blind to this fact, as many religious elite are today.
-The religious elite in Christ’s time were so blind to this truth that they attributed an act of divine love and mercy to the power of Satan.
+The religious leaders in Christ’s time were willfully blind to this fact, as many of the religious elite are today.
+Religious leaders in Christ’s time were so blind to this truth that they attributed an act of divine love and mercy to the power of Satan.
 This, Jesus said, was the blasphemy against the Holy Spirit.
 It is the reversal of what is good and what is evil.
 It is the inability to see that the Spirit of God is the spirit of Love.
 Love can heal our bodies and our minds.
 When I began to realize the perfect love of God, I was freed from my hell of religious OCD.
 And that, dear reader, is a miracle.